You can find important information for projects and organisations that entered the 2024 Accolades here

 The Accolades are open to any team, group or organisation that provides social care or childcare, play and early years in Wales.

-Our judges will be looking for projects that show new ways of working and makes a real positive difference to the lives of the people they support.
+Our judges are looking for projects, teams and organisations that show new ways of working and that make a positive difference to the lives of the people they support.

 The judging takes place in two parts:

-- The judges may choose to meet with the shortlisted entries between 23 January and 10 February 2023.
+- The judges will meet with the shortlisted entries between 22 January and 9 February 2024.
 They will then choose the finalists and winners for each category.

-We’ll let you know if your entry has been shortlisted in January 2023.
-If your entry is chosen as one of our finalists, we’ll let you know at the end of February 2023.
+We’ll let you know if your entry has been shortlisted by 12 January 2024.
+If your entry is chosen as one of our finalists, we’ll let you know at the end of February 2024.

-The winners will be announced at the Accolades ceremony in April 2023.
+The winners will be announced at the Accolades ceremony on 25 April 2024.

 The judges may move your entry to a different category if they feel it’s appropriate.